kervo/DataCentric_MS3/README.md

 * User Functionality
 ![User Functions](https://github.com/kervo/DataCentric_MS3/blob/master/static/img/IMG_4346.PNG)
 Only registered users can CRUD their on recipes, not registerted users are redirected to log in page.

+Technologies used
+HTML, CSS, Javascript as part of the templates.
+Python3, Flask and MongoDB for the back-end.

 ### Handling errors
 Loading the page for the first time and click on the *ME* link without starting a session was throwing a 404 error, the best practice is to ask the users to log in.